Asaduzzaman Noor

 Asaduzzaman Noor (born 31 October 1946) is a Bangladeshi actor, politician and activist.
-He has been a Jatiya Sangsad member from Nilphamari-2 constituency since 2001 and served as the Cultural Affairs Minister during 2014–2019.
+He was a Jatiya Sangsad member representing the Nilphamari-2 constituency during 2001–2024 and served as the cultural affairs minister during 2014–2019.

 Noor worked as an actor in theatre, film and television productions.
 He is best known for his role as Baker Bhai in the television series Kothao Keu Nei.
 His other notable television works include Ei Shob Din Ratri, Aaj Robibar, Ayomoy, Bohubrihi and Nokkhotrer Raat.
 His notable films are Shonkhonil Karagar (1992) and Aguner Poroshmoni (1994).

-In 2018, Noor was awarded the Independence Day Award, the highest civilian state award in Bangladesh, by the Government of Bangladesh.
+In 2018, Noor was awarded the Independence Day Award, the highest civilian state award in Bangladesh, by the government of Bangladesh.

 Early life

 Noor was born in Jalpaiguri in West Bengal (now in India) on 31 October 1946 to Abu Nazem Mohammad Ali and Amina.
 His family migrated to Nilphamari District in East Bengal (now in Bangladesh) in 1948.
 Both of his parents worked as school teachers.
 He studied in Nilphamari College, Carmichael College and the University of Dhaka.